steve-haar/movie-magic/README.md

 # Run ci in the root directory to install dependencies
 npm ci

-# Run a full build to make sure libraries are available for the apps
+# Run a full build to make sure libraries are available to the apps
 npm run build

 # Run the apps
 npm run dev